If you're thinking about using emergency contraception, you may wonder: What will I feel like afterward?

 Once it's in, you won't be able to feel it.
 Your doctor will show you how to check that it’s still in position once a month.
 You just have to feel for a string that extends into your vagina.

-After you have the IUD, you may have heavier periods with more cramping than before.
+After you have the copper IUD, you may have heavier periods with more cramping than before.

 Other side effects are uncommon.
-Rarely, an IUD may fall out of position.
-Your doctor will have to put it back in.
-IUDs pose a very small risk of infections or damaging your uterus.
+Rarely, the device may fall out of position.
+IUDs also pose a very small risk of infections or damaging your uterus.